microsoft/CodeXGLUE/Code-Code/CodeCompletion-token/README.md

 # CodeXGLUE -- Code Completion (token level)

-Here is the pipeline for token level code completion task.
+Here is the introduction and pipeline for token level code completion task.

 ## Task Definition